 PASM’s Shooting Star is a P-80B, the second of three production versions (the A, B, and C models).
 The P-80B was the first production fighter with an ejection seat — in the earlier P-80A, you had to literally step over the side if you had to get out.
 Our aircraft is serial # 45-8612, probably delivered to the Army Air Corps the year I was born, 1946.

 Astute readers will notice that the wingtip tanks in my photo of PASM’s P-80B are unlike the below-the-tip tanks seen in other photos here.
 As I understand it, most P/F-80s had the below-the-tip tanks, which I believe were jettisonable in flight.
-Some P-80Bs, like PASM’s example, were fitted with center-tip-mounted tanks, and I do not think those could be jettisoned.
+Some P-80Bs, like PASM’s example, were fitted with center wingtip-mounted tanks, and I do not think those could be jettisoned.
 Don’t take my word for that, though.
+See update, below.

 In 1985, when I was an F-15 Eagle pilot in Alaska, I had an opportunity to fly a T-33 from the back seat on a flight from King Salmon Airport to Elmendorf AFB.
 The airplane I flew was one of the last T-33s still in USAF service, and apart from the two-seat cockpit and lack of armament, identical to the earlier F-80.